mjb logo

 Alternatives to COBRA in California

-If you are 65 or older, you may be eligible for Medicare, which is often more affordable than COBRA.
+• Medicare: People age 65 or older may qualify for Medicare, which is often a more affordable option than COBRA coverage.

-Low-income individuals may qualify for Medicaid, which provides low-cost or free health insurance.
-This is another option to consider if COBRA is not financially feasible.
+• Medicaid: Low-income individuals may qualify for Medicaid, which provides low-cost or free health insurance coverage.

 Conclusion